 MBA Course in Affordable Housing Development

 The Levine Program's UCLA Anderson MBA course in Social Entrepreneurship, Housing and Sustainability (MGMT298D-11/LAW445, Winter Quarter) provides Anderson students, UCLA Law students and UCLA Luskin School of Public Affairs, Urban Planning and Public Policy graduate students with a critical foundational understanding of social entrepreneurship and the manner in which it can be applied to address housing affordability and sustainability needs and opportunities.
 Taking the perspective of the investor, the course examines how housing and other real estate investments can achieve double-or even triple-bottom line benefits to investors and society.
 The course explores methods and areas in which real estate investors can achieve a positive social impact.
 Course topics include affordable housing development, "green" building and sustainable cities, senior housing and assisted living, charter schools, transit-oriented development, community redevelopment, and public/private partnerships.

 MBA Real Estate Field Study

 The Levine Program's annual MBA real estate field study focuses on affordable housing provision and sustainability.
-The field study, a required element of the MBA curriculum, is implemented through the UCLA Anderson School's Applied Management Research program (AMR).
-The Levine AMR consists of five second-year MBA candidates who work under the guidance of a faculty advisor in a directed six-month consulting engagement with a for-profit, non-profit, or public sector housing provider or agency.
-The objective of the Levine AMR project is to provide students with hands-on experience in business applications and consulting while simultaneously contributing significantly to strategic problem-solving for the assigned client.
+The field study, a required element of the MBA curriculum, is implemented through the UCLA Anderson School of Management Applied Management Research program (AMR).
+The Levine Program field study consists of five second-year MBA candidates who work under the guidance of a faculty advisor in a directed six-month consulting engagement with a for-profit, non-profit, or public sector housing provider or agency.
+The objective of the project is to provide students with hands-on experience in business applications and consulting while simultaneously contributing significantly to strategic problem-solving for the assigned client.
 (Previous Levine MBA Real Estate Field Study partnering organizations include Step Up on Second and Mercy Housing.)

 Annual Housing Summit